 The next graph shows the total time it took, in seconds, to handle the whole attack.
-It is of course very much linked to the previous graph.
 Small numbers are better:

 It took NinjaFirewall 19 seconds to get through the whole attack, while WordPress (without plugins) required 276 seconds.
 Way behind, Limit Login Attempts took around 9 minutes (529 seconds) to perform the same work, and Wordfence Security was almost pronounced dead after exactly 625.13 seconds of agony.

 This graph shows the CPU load on the Victim's server (i5, 2 cores, 4-threaded processor).
 Low numbers are better: